Get students engaged in reading and writing with story prompts that are a bit outside the box

 Features of the Book

-- 20 short unfinished stories
+- 20 short unfinished science-fiction and fantasy stories for students.

 - Each story is supported with questions and vocabulary activities to introduce the story, discussion questions, and a variety of creative projects.